Champakali – Fancy Namakpara Recipe

 - Take one ball and roll between your palms and flatten.
 Roll into small thin circles (thinner than regular 'pooris').

-- Now make slits with a knife and roll as shown in the video below.
+- Now make slits with a knife and roll as shown in the video above.

 - Repeat for all dough parts.

-- Deep fry in oil on a low to medium flame till a light pinkish color is achieved.
+- Deep fry in oil on a low to medium flame in batches each batch should get fried for 2-3 minutes.